Electrical Engineering Students' European Association: Workshops

 The Electrical Engineering and Computer Science aspects of EESTEC are expressed through workshops, the most important activity of the association.
 During a project week, lectures are presented by specialists from the industry and universities.
 Discussions are also held in small group sessions.
 Topics for workshops are mainly chosen based on technologies in Electrical Engineering and Computer Science, economics or soft-skills.
 An EESTEC Workshop is a professional event combined with social activities.

 Exchanges

 During an exchange student can visit another city for a week.
 During these multilateral meetings the participants gain awareness of the foreign university life, industry and cultural aspects.

 Lykeion

 Lykeion was an EESTEC online portal, connecting students, companies, and universities directly.
-Its aim is to give students the opportunity to easily search for internships, jobs, Bachelor, Master and Ph.D. study programs.
+Its aim is to give students the opportunity to easily search for internships, jobs, Bachelor, Master and PhD study programs.

 Training

 EESTEC has its own training system aiming at developing the skills of its members.
 For this, members are trained in becoming EESTEC Trainers.